-Applications are being accepted from eligible households from Monday, March 11, 2019 through 4:00 p.m. on Friday, April 19, 2019.
-Please click the following for the Application.
-Applications are also available on the first floor of City Hall across from the cashiers, and on the fifth floor of City Hall at the Customer Service area.
+Applications are not currently being accepted.
+Applications will become available again in the Spring of 2020.
+Please check back then to apply.
+Applications will be made available on the website, on the first floor of City Hall across from the cashiers, and on the fifth floor of City Hall at the Customer Service area.
 Applications will be available during the application period only.

 |Contact:||Laura Bonnet - Housing Coordinator

 Appleton, WI 54911

 This links to an Internet site not affiliated with the City of Appleton.
 By providing links to other sites, the City of Appleton does not guarantee, approve or endorse the information or products available at these sites.